McCloy History, Family Crest & Coats of Arms

 The surname McCloy was first found in Worcestershire.
 Later, a branch of the family was found at Alderwasley in Derbyshire. " The Le Foune or Fawne family held lands here in the reign of Henry III., and their heiress intermarried with the Lowes, who obtained a grant of the manor from Henry VIII."

-Important Dates for the McCloy family
+Early History of the McCloy family

 This web page shows only a small excerpt of our McCloy research.
 Another 93 words (7 lines of text) covering the years 1275, 1433, 1439, 1318, 1594, 1682, 1640, 1644, 1628, 1667, 1661, 1667, 1690, 1724, 1720 and are included under the topic Early McCloy History in all our PDF Extended History products and printed products wherever possible.

 Anglo-Norman names are characterized by a multitude of spelling variations.
 When the Normans became the ruling people of England in the 11th century, they introduced a new language into a society where the main languages of Old and later Middle English had no definite spelling rules.
 These languages were more often spoken than written, so they blended freely with one another.
 Contributing to this mixing of tongues was the fact that medieval scribes spelled words according to sound, ensuring that a person's name would appear differently in nearly every document in which it was recorded.
 The name has been spelled Lowe, Lowes, Lowis, Lowse, Low, McLoy and others.